SPlanzer/portfolio_website/content/articles/satellite-derived-bathymetry/index.en.md

 **2.3.3.
 Calibrating SDB algorithm values to depths**

 QGIS was used to apply the Stumpf et al. (2003) log ratio formula to every water pixel within the study area for the Sentinel-2A L1C and L2A corrected scenes (Figure 3 shows a subset of the SDB algorithm values mapped in pseudo-colour) Once the SDB algorithm values were calculated for all water pixels, a mathematical correlation between these values and the in-situ multibeam depth measurements needed to be found.
-To do this, within the calibration area, 10 percent of the pixels with SDB algorithm values associated were randomly selected along with the multibeam depth measurements that were spatially associated to these pixels (Figure 2 indicates the distribution of these calibration measurements).
+To do this, within the calibration area, 10 percent of the pixels with SDB algorithm values associated were randomly selected along with the multibeam depth measurements that were spatially associated to these pixels (Figure 4 indicates the distribution of these calibration measurements).
 The SDB algorithm values and associated multibeam depth measurements were then imported to a database and by aggregating all unique multibeam depth values along with the SDB algorithm values, the average SDB algorithm value was found for each distinct depth (as measured to two decimal places) within the calibration area for both the L1C and L2A image.

-{{< imgScale "figure_3.png" " " "1000x" >}}
+{{< imgScale "figure_3.png" "Figure 3.
+Image A) is a pseudo-colour image of the SDB algorithm values.
+The physical seafloor feature seen in image B) can be clearly seen in the SDB algorithm values.
+Image C) is a profile of the multibeam data of a seafloor feature that is seen in image A) and B)."
+"1000x" >}}

+{{< imgScale "figure_4.png" "Figure 4.
+10 percent of water pixels and multibeam measurements associated by spatial extent were selected at random within the studies calibration area.
+The SDB model failed to predict depths for 0-2.15m using the calibration data.
+This table shows that only 6 pixels and the 14259 measurements within their extent were used to calibrate the SDB for these depths.
+This also indicates the average density of the multibeam point measurements of ~900 point measurements for each 10x10m Sentinel pixel."
+"1000x" >}}

 The resulting average SDB algorithm values for each depth were then plotted via scatter plot to investigate if a mathematical correlation existed (see figure 5).
 From each scatter plot, the extinction depth, that depth at which light from the most attenuated band is not returned and the correlation breaks down, can be determined.
 In the study area, this showed that depths were still predicted by SDB at the study's maximum depths.
 It however also indicated there was no correlation between the SDB algorithm values and measured depths for 0 to 2.15m of water.
 Reviewing figure 2, it is clear this is due to a lack of calibration data for this depth interval.
 As a result, for this study SDB depths could not be generated for depths above 2.15m.
 As the study is focused on the nearshore, the study’s upper-bounds were limited to 18m.

-{{< imgScale "figure_3.png" " " "1000x" >}}
+{{< imgScale "figure_5.png" "Figure 5.
+Image L1C/L2A - A) shows SDB failed to predict depths below 2.15m.
+L1C/L2A - B) fitting a polynomial coefficient curve to depths 2.15-18m the majority of depths are predicted well except those under 4.5m.
+C/B) shows by applying the individual regressions to the two depth intervals the prediction is much more accurate for shallower depths.
+Note, the L2A regression show depths increasing with decreasing SDB values while the opposite is true for the L1C image.
+This indicates that by applying atmospheric corrections the ratio as to which band was attenuated higher by water was reversed."
+"1000x" >}}

 An order 2 polynomial regression coefficient and a coefficient of determination (R²) was calculated for depths between 2.15-18m.
 It was however found that by dividing the data into 2.15-4m and 4-18m ranges, two regression coefficients (one for each depth interval) fit the data better and more accurately predicted depth from the SDB algorithm values.
 Using the SDB algorithm values, the appropriate polynomial regression coefficients were applied to every water pixel for the two images (L1C and L2A) to derive depths from the SDB algorithm values.